djeada/Vtk-Examples/notes/09_custom_filters_and_algorithms.md

 VTK comes with a broad range of built-in filters and classes that cover many common visualization tasks, but there may be occasions when you need more specific functionality.
 For instance, you might need to process data from specialized scientific instruments, create a custom metric for point analysis, or experiment with novel geometry-manipulation algorithms.
 In these cases, developing a custom filter allows you to:

-- Seamlessly integrate your algorithm into the native VTK pipeline.
+- Easily integrate your algorithm into the native VTK pipeline.
 - Reuse existing VTK infrastructure for rendering, interaction, and I/O.
 - Use VTK’s optimized performance and memory management.
 - Keep your workflow consistent without needing to switch between external libraries.